Kapelianovych/moru/packages/moru/README.md

 > The last three properties are separated from the second function's parameter.

-The `Fragment` expect only for one parameter - `children` and returns a `FragmentElement` with only a `tag` property which is always equal to the `fragment` string and the `children` property.
+The `Fragment` expect only for one parameter - `children` and returns a `FragmentElement` with only a `tag` property which is always equal to the `"fragment"` string and the `children` property.
 All other properties if exist in JSX are ignored.

 To detect the `RegularElement` and the `FragmentElement` the library exports a `isJSXCoreElement` function.